$5.99 FLAT RATE SHIPPING WITHIN THE CONTINENTAL U.S.

 In stressful situations, children might become fidgety or even become sleepy!
 Moving with a purpose can help.

-Here are a few ideas to get the whole family moving together while under stay-at-home orders:
+Here are a few ideas to get the whole family moving together:

 • If you have a trampoline, roll around on it like a ball.
 Let the soft surface gently massage muscles and ease tension.
 You can do this exercise on any soft surface if you don't have a trampoline.